Mechanically Mint: 1985 AMC Eagle – Sold?

 A car ahead of its time.
 In what turned out to be the last of a long line of cars slightly ahead of their time, American Motors Corporation (“AMC”) launched what many consider the pre-cursor of the modern CUV craze: the compact Eagle 4×4 sedan, wagon, and hatchback.
-While the AMC Eagles enjoyed modest sale success when new, the combination of the durable 258 cubic inch inline-six and Dana solid axle four-wheel-drive (a true 4×4 system – not all-wheel-drive) is finding modern enthusiasts.
-These caretakers not only enjoy lifting their Eagle’s suspensions but are also quick to wring out the off-road capabilities these cars bring to the table.
+While the AMC Eagles enjoyed modest sale success when new, the durable 258 cubic inch inline-six combination and Dana solid axle four-wheel-drive (a true 4×4 system – not all-wheel-drive) is finding modern enthusiasts.
+These caretakers enjoy lifting their Eagle’s suspensions and quick to wring out the off-road capabilities these cars bring to the table.

-If you’ve had visions of getting your own AMC Eagle to offroad in, this black over tan 1985 Eagle Limited 4×4 wagon currently listed here on Craigslist in Wantage, New Jersey might be worth a look.
-What it lacks in cosmetics currently it more than makes up for it with a rebuilt power train and other mechanical repairs as well as featuring a lifted suspension.
+If you’ve had visions of getting your own AMC Eagle to offroad, this black over tan 1985 Eagle Limited 4×4 wagon last listed in January 2023 on Craigslist in Wantage, New Jersey, might be worth a look.
+What it lacks in cosmetics currently, it more than makes up for it with a rebuilt power train and other mechanical repairs as well as featuring a lifted suspension.

 As a second data point, the Collector Car Market Review Online Tool reveals the seller’s ask falls between this guide’s #2 Very Good” estimate of $7,550 and its #1 “Excellent” appraisal of $12,200.